-Dr. Conrey is assistant director of Project Advance as well as Project Advance faculty coordinator for Writing, English and Textual Studies and Psychology courses at Syracuse University.
-With a dual appointment between Project Advance and ETS, Conrey coordinates with SUPA-affiliated high school teachers, develops SUPA-related ETS curricula on campus, and acts as a faculty liaison with other ETS faculty.
+Dr. Conrey is Associate Director of Project Advance as well as Project Advance faculty coordinator for Writing, English and Textual Studies and Psychology courses at Syracuse University.
+With a dual appointment between Project Advance and English Department, Conrey coordinates with SUPA-affiliated high school teachers, develops SUPA-related English curricula on campus, and acts as a faculty liaison with other English faculty.

 Conrey’s research focuses on the ways rhetoric affects our experience of the lived environment.
 This research has led to an interest in place-based pedagogy and service-focused curricula.
 Accordingly, his interests in course and curricular design tend to be writing-instructive, critically-focused and grounded in place-based community work.

 An avid reader and writer of poetry, Conrey has written several books of poetry and has worked and written for many magazines, newspapers, and journals over the years.
 He lives in the Westcott neighborhood in Syracuse with his wife, Carol Fadda-Conrey, and their two daughters.